weecology/DeepForest/README.md

 ### Where can I get sample data?

-We are organizing a benchmark dataset for individual tree crown prediction in RGB imagery from the National Ecological Observation Network: https://github.com/weecology/NeonTreeEvaluation
+We are organizing a benchmark dataset for individual tree crown prediction in RGB imagery from the National Ecological Observatory Network: https://github.com/weecology/NeonTreeEvaluation